aws-samples/serverless-patterns/s3-eventbridge-sns-sam/README.md

    ```
 1. Change directory to the pattern directory:
    ```
-   cd s3-eventbridge-cloudformation
+   cd s3-eventbridge-sam
    ```
-1. From the command line, use AWS CLI to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
    ```
-   aws cloudformation create-stack --stack-name <NameOfTheStack> --template-body file://template.yaml
+   sam deploy --guided
    ```
 1. You can also use AWS CloudFormation console and paste the template.yml file in the designer and deploy it by passing the below required parameters.